Beltus-5/Reiz-tech-playwright/README.md

 - **DashboardPage Class**: Contains methods to verify the visibility of the dashboard after a successful login.

-- **Test Script**: Automates the login process by navigating to the login page, entering credentials, clicking the login button, and verifying that the dashboard is displayed.
+- **Test Script**: Automates the login process
+-  navigating to the login page, entering  valid and invalid credentials, clicking the login button, and verifying that the dashboard is displayed for successfull login.